Learn how to create a unique DIY Faux Inlay Box! It’s the perfect way to personalize your home with a beautiful handmade item!

 But let’s back up … I love the look of furniture and decorative objects with mother of pearl inlay.
 They usually comes with big price tag though.

-After seeing a lot of beautiful faux inlay projects on Pinterest (especially this dresser from Little Green Notebook) I thought I would try this technique myself.
+After seeing a lot of beautiful faux inlay projects on Pinterest, I thought I would try this technique myself.

 I’ve had a little wood box for years that I always wanted to do something with it.
 It seemed like the perfect victim (emphasis on victim) for this project.

 DIY Faux Inlay Box

 I had grand visions for how this cute little box would turn out.
 But let’s just say that things didn’t go quite as well as expected!

 All’s well that ends well, but this DIY faux inlay box took me a while to get right … ha!

 I’m sharing all my tips so you can learn from my mistakes and make your own DIY faux inlay box.